fmil95/soul-re/README.md

 The preferred *Integrated Development Environment (IDE)* for this project is **Visual Studio Code 1.99.3 or higher**, which can be freely obtained on its official website.

-After installing Visual Studio Code, it is very much recommended that you add the following Extensions:
+After installing Visual Studio Code, it is very much recommended that you add the following Extensions to it:
 - C/C++ Extension Pack
-- CMake
 - CMake Tools
 - Makefile Tools
-- Pylance
 - Python
-- Python Debugger
 - WSL (not necessary if you are on Linux)

-### Installing the project dependencies
+### Installing the required packages

-The setup process has the following package requirements:
+You'll need to have the following packets installed on your system:
 - git
 - build-essential
 - binutils-mips-linux-gnu